Share this Post

 Regardless of the type used, a check valve or a back-flow valve must be installed on the discharge pipe.
 This valve prevents water from returning to the sump pump or sump basin once the pumping cycle concludes.

-Common Sump Pump Issues
+Common Issues with a Sump Pump Basement Installation

 Sump pumps can fail; therefore, it is vital to inspect your sump pump periodically.
 The suction screen can become clogged, the float or pressure switch can become damaged, or the discharge pipe can become clogged.
 Typically, sump pumps will last around seven years before it needs to be replaced.